LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/6-javaMemoryModel.md

 ### Rule 2

-An unlock on a monitor lock happens-before every subsequent lock on that same monitor lock.
+Releasing a lock happens-before every subsequent lock on the same lock.

 ![happensBefore2](/img/programming/happensBefore2.png)

 ### Rule 3

-A write to a volatile field happens-before every subsequent read of that same field.
+A write to a volatile field happens-before every subsequent read of the same field.

 ![happensBefore3](/img/programming/happensBefore3.png)

 ### Rule 4

-A call to Thread.start on a thread happens-before every subsequent action in the started thread.
+A call to start a thread with `start()` happens-before every subsequent action in the started thread.

 ![happensBefore4](/img/programming/happensBefore4.png)

 ### Rule 5

-Actions in a thread t happens-before another thread detects its termination.
+Actions in a thread `t1` happens-before another thread detects the termination of thread `t1`.

 ![happensBefore5](/img/programming/happensBefore5.png)